Leka, Crown Prince of Albania

-Leka, Crown Prince of Albania (also known as King Leka I; 5 April 1939 – 30 November 2011), was the only son of King Zog I and Queen Geraldine of Albania.
+Leka, Crown Prince of Albania (Leka Skënder Zogu; 5 April 1939 – 30 November 2011) was the only son of King Zog I and Queen Geraldine of Albania.
 He was called Crown Prince Skander at birth.
-Leka was the pretender to the Albanian throne and was referred to as King Leka I.
+After his father's death in 1961, Leka was the pretender to the Albanian throne, and his supporters referred to him as King Leka I.

 Biography

 Early life and education

 Leka was born on April 5, 1939, in the Royal Palace of Tirana in the Kingdom of Albania.
 He was named Crown Prince Skander and his birth was celebrated with a 101-gun salute and a military parade.
-Leka was the son of King Zog I of Albania and Queen Geraldine of Albania; and was also an eighth cousin of U.S. President Richard Nixon through his maternal grandmother, a New York socialite.
+Leka was the son of King Zog I of Albania and Queen Geraldine of Albania.

-Just two days after his birth, King Zog I was forced into exile after Benito Mussolini's army invaded the country during the Italian invasion of Albania.
+Just two days after Leka's birth, King Zog I was forced into exile after Benito Mussolini's army invaded the country during the Italian invasion of Albania.
 Shortly after, Zog was replaced on the throne of Albania by Victor Emmanuel III of Italy — an action the King of Italy would later plead personal forgiveness for.
 Victor Emmanuel III remained King until his abdication in 1943, following the Armistice of Cassibile.

 Crown Prince Leka began life in exile in various countries.
 After traveling across Europe, the Albanian Royal Family settled in England, first at the Ritz Hotel in London, then moving for a very short period in 1941 to South Ascot, near Ascot in Berkshire, and then in 1941 to Parmoor House, Parmoor, near Frieth in Buckinghamshire.

-After the war, Zog, Queen Geraldine and Leka moved temporarily to Egypt, where they lived at the invitation of King Farouk I.
+After the End of World War II in Europe, Zog, Queen Geraldine and Leka moved temporarily to Egypt, where they lived at the invitation of King Farouk I.

 Leka attended school at Victoria College, Alexandria in Egypt and at Aiglon College in Villars-sur-Ollon, Switzerland.
 He studied economics at the University of Geneva and at the Sorbonne, and attended the Royal Military Academy Sandhurst in England.
 Following this he was commissioned as a Second Lieutenant in the British Army.
 He had since made his money with successful business deals in commodities.

-Leka became heir apparent of the abolished throne on the 5th of April, 1957.
-On the death of King Zog in 1961, Leka was proclaimed King of the Albanians by a convened Albanian National Assembly-in-Exile, in a function room at the Hotel Bristol, Paris.
+Leka became heir apparent of the abolished throne on 5 April, 1957.
+On the death of King Zog in 1961, Leka was proclaimed King of the Albanians by a convened Albanian National Assembly-in-exile, in a function room at the Hotel Bristol, Paris.